danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 ## Next Steps

 * My first nozzle is a sloppily-drilled 1/4" hole in PVC.
-A neater hole will give a more coherent stream, and a smaller hole will give longer range.
+A neater and smaller hole will give a more coherent stream and longer range.
+My prototypes has a range of about 30 feet; folks online consistently report 55--60 feet for this kind of build.
 * I need a portable water reservoir---maybe a variety of them with different sizes.
 * Handle-bar tape (for bicycles) can be used to make more comfortable grips.